RajinTech/HOM/README.md

   Allows a user to post a listing
   Allows a user to view a listing
   Allows a user to edit/delete a listing

+Is not responsive, Works best with Macbook Air on a particular zoom level